The modern world has brought unprecedented levels of opportunity to the workplace. So how do you set and reassess your career goals?

 Developing your skills and experience sets should begin with a personal SWOT analysis to establish your strengths, weaknesses, opportunities and threats.
 This will give more clarity on your abilities and allow you to identify ways to shore-up existing strengths.

-Focus on your ability to evidence a skill; you may think you’re a great team player but can you identify ways to document to make your claim credible under intense interview scrutiny?
+Focus on your ability to evidence a skill; you may think you’re a great team player but can you identify ways to document this skill to make your claim credible under intense interview scrutiny?

 Remember to celebrate your successes and allow them to be recognised – LinkedIn is a great way to do this.
 Posting your achievements regularly will get onlookers associating your name with positivity and progress which is a very motivating spirit to exude.